Ecommerce Growth

 Dissect the feedback from Detractors

-The best way to deal with your problems?
+The best way to deal with your critical feedback?
 Head on.

 Here’s proof from a fellow eCommerce business owner: